 Soda and other sweetened beverages have been linked to heart disease, obesity and type 2 diabetes.
 If you are hooked on soda, try to start slowly reducing your intake every week.
 There are a variety of naturally flavored seltzers on the market that are free of calories and sugar, but still provide that carbonated bubbly goodness.
 Swap one soda for seltzer a few times a week and wean off slowly.

 Stefani Pappas, MS, RDN, CSO, CDN, CPT, is a Clinical Dietitian and Certified Personal Trainer.
 She provides private nutrition counseling at her office in Great Neck, NY.
-Visit her website www.stefhealthtips.com for more information or call 516-225-1745 to schedule an appointment.
+Visit her website www.stefhealthtips.com for more information.